Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Application to internal and external flow scenarios

+Here, a simple MLP network with three hidden layers of 60 neurons each is trained for 20{,}000 epochs.
+Table~\ref{tab:ablation_outlet_cylinder} reports the ablation study on outflow boundary condition formulations for primitive variables at the outlet, with the drag coefficient $C_D$ given as the mean $\pm$ standard deviation across five independent trials, evaluated from 8192 equally spaced points on the cylinder.
+Among the configurations that include the pressure Neumann condition, only the one omitting the mass-flux constraint consistently produces a spurious solution, yielding $\overline{C_D} < 0.2$, well below the benchmark value in Table~\ref{tab:flow_cylinder_re40_stat_comp}.
+All remaining configurations recover $\overline{C_D}$ around $1.5$, in close agreement with the reference value of $1.534 \pm 0.037$ reported as an average of several investigations \citep{gautier2013cylinder}.

+Notably, a physical solution can be recovered without any pressure boundary condition, provided global mass-flux conservation is enforced at the outlet as a constraint.
+Comparing Neumann conditions of both $u-$ and $v-$ components of the velocity, $\partial u / \partial n = 0$ proves essential for convergence, whereas $\partial v / \partial n = 0$ plays a markedly weaker role.

-Here, we employ a simple MLP consisting of three hidden layers with 60 neurons per layer, trained using the L-BFGS optimizer for 20,000 epochs.
-Figure~\ref{fig:flow_cylinder_re40_pred_u_p} shows the predicted velocity and pressure fields obtained from the formulation \eqref{eq:steady_flow_cylinder_constr:a} with the constant pressure Dirichlet outlet condition, along with the evolution of the corresponding loss terms.
-Globally, the predicted velocity and pressure fields follow the expected physical behavior, with clear flow obstruction by the cylinder in Figs.~\ref{fig:flow_cylinder_re40_pred_u_p}(a,b).
-The zoomed-in view in Fig.~\ref{fig:flow_cylinder_re40_pred_u_p}(c) reveals two symmetric attached vortices behind the cylinder.
-The loss evolution in Fig.~\ref{fig:flow_cylinder_re40_pred_u_p}(d) demonstrates the convergence of all constraint and objective terms, aside from a brief rise in the objective value during early training.
-Notably, the constraints associated with Neumann boundary conditions, such as the symmetry and outlet velocity, converge first, followed by the Dirichlet conditions and the divergence-free constraint around $10^{-7}$ after approximately 5,000 epochs.
-The momentum constraints then converge near 10,000 epochs.
+Figure~\ref{fig:flow_cylinder_re40_success_failure_comparison} compares the predicted velocity and pressure fields and the corresponding loss histories for two outlet configurations producing physical and spurious outcomes.
+In Fig.~\ref{fig:flow_cylinder_re40_success_failure_comparison}(a), corresponding to the combination of the mass-flux constraint $\mathcal{C}_{\dot{m}}$ and $\partial p/\partial n = 0$, the predicted fields follow the expected physical behavior, with clear flow obstruction by the cylinder; the zoomed-in view further reveals two symmetric recirculation vortices in the near wake.
+The loss evolution shows convergence of the objective, residual of the $u-$ and $v-$ momentum equations, and outlet constraints, apart from a brief rise in the objective during early training.
+Notably, the outlet constraints converge first, followed by the divergence-free constraint to near $10^{-8}$ after roughly 5{,}000 epochs, while the momentum constraints settle around $10^{-7}$.